shanebarringer/class_challenges/intro_to_rails/rails_walkthrough.md

 ## Finishing touches

-Now, let's update the index and show pages, because these tables areon't going to work.
+Now, let's update the index and show pages, because these tables aren't going to work.

 **Challenge 6**